4wayhandshake/4wayhandshake.github.io/content/walkthrough/openadmin.md

 ![chisel fail 2](chisel%20fail%201.png)

-Ah, I see the problem :disappointed_relieved:
+Ah, I see the problem 😥
 Got too excited about building the tunnel, and forgot to open my firewall

 ```bash